 The article identified at the end of the comment in this posting focuses on the American family.
 The following is a summary of the impressions I gained from reading the article.

-What the article describes applies in all developed nations, and increasingly so in the developing ones.
+The article describes what applies in all developed nations, and increasingly so in the developing ones.
 The article provides an explanation of why some homosexuals pairs now want to become married.

-Marriage had in effect been the glue that held civilization together, made it strong and caused it to reach heights that it had never before been able to attain.
+Marriage was seen as an obligation, a duty, not merely as an entitlement or right.
+It had in effect been the glue that held civilization together, made it strong and caused it to reach heights that it had never been able to attain.

 In the short span of time of not quite two generations, all of the aspects of marriage that were necessary to make civilization possible and strong had been legislated out of existence.
 Then homosexual pairs wanted in on something that no longer demanded from its participants those obligations that had made marriage an essential ingredient without which civilization could no longer function as well as it once did.